jstarks/svsm/std.md

 ## Thread support

-Expectations:
+Core requirements:

-* Spawn a thread that shares the virtual address space and file descriptor table.
+* Threads share the virtual address space and file descriptor table.
-* Take the stack size as a parameter (side question: how do we ensure stack probing is enabled?), have a guard page.
-* Support thread-local storage (TLS), probably via the "initial-exec" model since we don't intend to support `dlopen`.
-  * I.e., have the thread start routine allocate the appropriately sized blob based on the ELF headers and store a pointer to it at `%fs:0`.
-Free this on thread exit.
+* Thread-local storage (TLS) is supported, probably via the "initial-exec" model since we don't intend to support `dlopen`.
+I.e., have the thread start routine allocate the appropriately sized blob based on the ELF headers and store a pointer to it at `%fs:0`.
+Free this blob on thread exit.

-  * Don't worry about destructors--we can handle this in `std`, as long as only `std` is expected to spawn threads.
-  * If we want non-Rust code to be able to spawn threads, things get more complicated.
+If we want to support general-purpose threading, then we'll want to support `std::thread::spawn`/`std::thread::Builder`.
+This means ideally we support configurable stack sizes and thread names.

+If we want to support threads not spawned by `std` but that _can_ exit before the process exits, then we need to support Rust registering a function to run when the thread exits (to run TLS destructors).
+I think we should probably support this anyway, just in case.
+This could be via some special ELF construct (a la Windows TLS) or via a function in `coconut-abi` that dynamically adds a destructor to some table.

 ## Misc